borg286/sevtech/README.md

 * Take neither non-cooked food (berries -> rotten, hearty stew is fine), bedding, Vanilla Torches nor weak weapons (overworld diamond < between wood sword)

 * Totem torches work normally in the Between lands.
 Furthermore the torch launcher also works but this could be considered cheating as the world uses you placing torches to trigger making them damp, and the launcher doesn't hit the same codepath.
+Blood magic’s Sigil of the blood lamp works here as well, and lets you throw light.

 * Setting the spawn point with a sleeping bag apparently works.